Arguments For and Against Abortion

 📝 Take the evaluation: Pros and Cons – My Personal List

-- The arguments for and against abortion differ in each woman, according to her unique perspective.
-They derive from her personal values
+- The arguments for and against abortion differ with each woman, according to her unique perspective.
+They derive from her personal values.

 - Some women find it helpful to weigh their reasons by putting them on paper and grading their importance, since the deciding factor is not only the number of arguments, but also their value.

-- We have compiled some of the most common pros and cons based on the arguments which are most frequently brought up during our counseling sessions.
+- We have compiled some of the most common pros and cons based on the arguments most frequently brought up during our counseling sessions.

 Abortion Pros & Cons – Your Self-Evaluation

 Wondering what to do?
 Answer three multiple-choice questions regarding your present situation.
 Within seconds your results will arrive on your screen.

 The 4 Most Common Pros and Cons of Abortion

 Based on our counseling experience, here is a list of the most frequent arguments for abortion and their counterarguments.